steltenpower/earbudsUsabilityWithSmartPhone/README.md

 # earbudsUsabilityWithSmartPhone
-earbuds; these tiny things get lost or empty.
+earbuds; these tiny things that free up a hand, get lost or empty.
 With a special phone case and interaction however ...

 What if you could change: